alexqfredrickson/notes/devops/kubernetes.md

 3. The container enters a `CrashLoopBackOff` state, indicating that the container is in a crash loop.
 4. Once a container comes up successfully, the backoff delay is reset.

+## Kubelets

+Kubelets run on control planes and nodes.
+They maintain pods.
+They use *pod specs*, which are descriptions of pods in YAML/JSON format.
+They receive pod specs via API or by monitoring directories of YAML files (i.e. `/etc/kubernetes/manifests`).

+In a control plane context, `kubelet`s receive pod specs, and pass them to high-level container runtimes (such as `containerd`), which pass those off to low-level container runtimes (such as `runc`), which create *static pods*.

+## Control Plane

+The Kubernetes *control plane* is a shorthand way of referring to five distinct services: `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, and `cloud-controller-manager`.

+They usually run on the same box - generally a box that does not house other containers - but each service is distinct and can be scaled out independently of the others, creating a distributed control plane.

+The CLI used to communicate with the K8S control plane is calle `kubectl`.
+It derives configuration from `kubeconfig` files, which organize information about K8S clusters, users, namespaces, and authentication mechanisms.

+The control plane contains a `kubelet` which communicates with other `kubelet`s on Nodes.

+### `kube-apiserver`

+`kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.
+Its data is stored in `etcd`.
+It runs in a static pod in the control plane. `kube-apiserver` communicates with `kubelet`s on nodes. `kubectl` frontloads requests to `kube-apiserver`.

+### `etcd`

+`etcd` is a [key-value store](https://etcd.io/) that Kubernetes uses to store all cluster data.
+It runs in a static pod in the control plane.

+In a production context, it is recommended to run multiple instances of `etc`, at any odd number.

+### `kube-scheduler`

+`kube-scheduler` places Kubernetes pods in nodes, based on: resource requirements, hardware/software constraints, and policy constraints.
+Also based on "affinity specifications", "data locality", and "inter-workfload interference", but [the Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/#kube-scheduler) is vague on what that actually means.
+It runs in a static pod in the control plane.

+### `kube-controller-manager`

+`kube-controller-manager` runs controller processes.
+A controller watches the shared cluster state in a loop, via the `kube-apiserver`, and makes changes to the cluster, attempting to move towards desired state.

+Controllers are separate processes *logically*, but they run in a single binary/process to reduce complexity.

+Controllers include things like "node controllers" which respond when nodes go down, "job controllers" which create pods for one-off tasks, "endpoint slice controllers" which provide links between K8S services and K8S pods, "service account controllers" which create ServiceAccounts for new namespaces, etc.

+### `cloud-controller-manager`

+`cloud-controller-manager` provides capabilities to interact with cloud services - delegating some responsibilities to them.
+For example: "node controllers" in this context will interact with nodes located in the cloud.

 ## Workloads

 Workloads are applications that run on Kubernetes.
 They run in sets of pods.
 Workload resources manage those pods.